gregorriegler/mob-programming-rpg/docs/backlog.md

 # Reminders

+-   Identify Facilitator
+-   If new Participant review [onboarding notes](./onboarding-notes.md)
 -   Update the Date and Active Co-Authors for [today's session notes](../session-notes/_todays-session-notes.md)
 -   Review the Ideas section of the [previous session notes](../session-notes/_previous-session-notes.md)
+-   Think about recording it
 -   Everyone: turn on mob timer sounds 📣
 -   Before Retro: Update the Backlog
 -   Consider a 10 minute mid-session retro